Best tools for AI-ready documentation

 Limitations and watch-outs:

-Notion (Best for fast team documentation)
+ReadMe (Best for API documentation)

-What Notion is:
+What ReadMe is:

-Why Notion ranks highly:
+Why ReadMe ranks highly:

-Where Notion fits best:
+Where ReadMe fits best:

 Limitations and watch-outs: